Bridging the Continental divide: neo-Latin and its cultural role in Jacobean Scotland, as seen in the Delitiae Poetarum Scotorum (1637)

 Why 'Bridging the Continental Divide'?

 The project's title requires a word or two of explanation.
-Scottish neo-Latinists saw themselves first and foremost as part of an international community of renaissance humanists fascinated by the Classical past.
-Despite James VI's accession to the English throne in 1603, and subsequent negotiations over closer Anglo-Scottish Union, the majority of the Scots featured in the DPS identified much more closely with the cultural and intellectual life of Continental Europe than they did with that of England.
-The project seeks to explore this aspect of Scottish cultural identity in depth, and understand the sense of closeness they had with their European neighbours.
+Scottish Neo-Latinists saw themselves first and foremost as part of an international community of renaissance humanists fascinated by the Classical past.
+Despite James VI's accession to the English throne in 1603, and subsequent negotiations over closer Anglo-Scottish Union, most Scots featured in the DPS identified much more closely with the cultural and intellectual life of Continental Europe than they did with that of England.
+The project explored this aspect of Scottish cultural identity in depth.

 The title also has a self-consciously modern meaning.
-While scholarship on the culture of neo-Latin in England and in the majority of Continental European countries is well-developed, study of Scottish neo-Latin is largely confined to well-known 'political' writers such as George Buchanan, Andrew Melville, and David Hume of Godscroft.
-By providing a range of new case studies of less well-known poets, the project also hopes to bridge the current divide between the level of knowledge of neo-Latin culture in a Scottish context and that seen in countries such as France, England, Germany and Italy.
+While scholarship on the culture of Neo-Latin in England and in the majority of Continental European countries is well-developed, study of Scottish Neo-Latin prior to the project was largely confined to well-known 'political' writers such as George Buchanan, Andrew Melville, and David Hume of Godscroft.
+By providing a range of new case studies of less well-known poets, the project has begun the process of bridging the current divide between the level of knowledge of Neo-Latin culture in a Scottish context and that seen in countries such as France, England, Germany and Italy.